 The location is 3 minutes away.
-You arrive and the crew that is with you are members of your water response team.
-You grab a mask, snorkel and fins and jump into the water heading for the vehicle that is underwater hoping for a quick rescue or situational assessment while your crew begins setting up the limited dive gear on board.
+You arrive and one of the other crew members with you are members of your water response team.
+You open your go bag and grab a mask, snorkel and fins and jump into the water.
+You swim as fast as you can to where the bubbles are indicating the vehicle that has submerged.
+You plan is to make a quick breath hold dive to the vehicle, hoping for a quick rescue or situational assessment while your crew begins setting up the limited dive gear carried on you unit.

-You take a quick breath and dive down to the 12 foot deep car and find you are on the driver’s side.
+You take a quick breath and dive down.
+You make it just a couple of feet and are already out of breath and are forced back to the surface.
+You know you have to take a moment or two to get your breathing under control.
+Seconds seem like hours and you try to regain your breath.
+Finally you make a decent to car and find you are on the driver’s side.
 Visibility is minimal at best.
 A quick feel around tells you that all the driver’s side windows are down.
 You reach in and feel the driver.
 It is a woman and she is not moving.
-You quickly cut her seatbelt and have to make a quick ascent for another gulp of air.
-A quick breath and down you go to extract the woman.
+You quickly cut her seat belt and have to make a quick assent for another gulp of air.
+Quick breath and you go back down and extract the woman.

 Before you can react, something brushes against your hand and you realize it is the hair of someone else.

-If you take the time and everything works out perfectly you may save a family.
+If you take the time and everything works out perfectly your actions may save a family.

 Deep breath and back down.

-The adrenaline rushing through your body is demanding that you breathe; the exertion of the swim is having a dramatic effect on your ability to hold your breath for even a short time.
+The adrenaline rushing through your body is demanding that you breathe; you can feel your heartbeat in your ears, and your chest is burning inside.
+The exertion of the swim is having a dramatic effect on your ability to hold your breath for even a short time.

 You make it to the passenger side of the car and determine that both windows are down and discover a child in the front passenger seat and another in the back seat.

 Which is the better choice?
 How can you possibly know?
-How do you make that decision?
+How do you make that decision? (h3)

 As a water response team we strive for rescue.
-We want more than just a victim out of the water and breathing on their own, we want them to fully recover and resume their normal lives.
+We want more than just a victim out of the water and breathing on their own; we want them to fully recover and resume their normal lives.